-Facial fat grafting plays an important role in Dr. Fechner’s facial rejuvenation program.
+Facial fat grafting in Boston plays an important role in Dr. Fechner’s facial rejuvenation program.
 As a minimally-invasive procedure, facial fat grafting can dramatically improve one’s facial appearance.
 For fat transfer to enhance the face, a comprehensive understanding of facial esthetics and age-related changes are paramount.
 In the past, an aging face was typically resolved with a facelift.

 While facelift procedures continues to be extremely valuable for most patients concerned with significant aging changes, it is rare to have a facelift as a stand-alone procedure.
 Modern aesthetic technology combines both surgical and non-surgical procedures to achieve a younger, fresher facial appearance – including implementing natural fat transfer to maximize results.